 Explosive Weapons in Populated Areas

-The use of explosive weapons in populated areas causes large numbers of civilian casualties and damages homes and infrastructure, leading in turn to displacement and adversely affects on health care, education, and other services.
-In 2019, Austria and Ireland initiated a process to develop a political declaration designed to reduce the harm caused by this method of war.
+The use of explosive weapons in populated areas causes large numbers of civilian casualties and damages homes and infrastructure, infringing on health care, education, and other services and leading to displacement.
+In 2022, after three years of consultations and negotiations, states agreed to the final text of a political declaration on the use of explosive weapons in populated areas.

 Incendiary weapons produce heat and fire through the chemical reaction of a flammable substance, causing excruciating burns and destruction.
 Although incendiary weapons are regulated by Protocol III of the Convention on Certain Conventional Weapons, many states and civil society are calling to strengthen international law.

 Autonomous weapons systems that would select and engage targets without meaningful human control raise a host of moral, legal, accountability, technological, and security concerns.
 Support for a treaty with prohibitions and regulations to address these concerns is growing, but more action is needed to keep pace with the rapid development of technology.

 Nuclear weapons produce catastrophic humanitarian and environmental consequences that spread across time and space.
 The 2017 Treaty on the Prohibition of Nuclear Weapons bans activities related to nuclear weapons, requires states parties to destroy their nuclear arsenals, and includes obligations to assist victims and remediate contaminated environments.